initqp/somd_tutorials/2.active_learning_1/README.md

 cd init
 somd -i init.toml
 ```
-After finishing this task, you will find the trajectory file (`init.xyz`)
+After finishing this task, you will find the trajectory file
-under the directory.
+(`init.trajectory.xyz`) under the directory.

 ## Step 2.
 Perform the training.

-After obtaining the initial training set (`init/init.xyz`), we could start
+After obtaining the initial training set (`init/init.trajectory.xyz`), we could
-the active learning process.
-Input file of this task could be simply modified
+start the active learning process.
+Input file of this task could be simply
-from the previous input file (`init/init.toml`) by adding one
+modified from the previous input file (`init/init.toml`) by adding one
 `[active_learning]` table to the file:
 ```toml
 [active_learning]